Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 - Standard: Lowest grade and the most economical, but it will be tougher.

 What Is New York Strip Steak?

 The shell section of a steer is the loin area or the "lower back" with the tenderloin removed but the bones left intact.
 When the bone is removed it becomes a "strip."

-An entire strip can be grilled in its entirety but most commonly it is cut into smaller steaks called "strip steaks" or the New York cut, hence the name "New York Strip."
-This cut originated from a New York City restaurant back in the 1800's and the name of the city stuck and became the descriptor for this strip steak.
+An entire strip can be grilled in its entirety, but most commonly it is cut into smaller steaks called "strip steaks" or the New York cut, hence the name "New York strip."
+Approximately 10 to 14 New York strips can be cut from the original large strip.
+These cuts originated from a New York City restaurant back in the 1800s, and the name of the city stuck and became the descriptive name for this cut of strip steak.

 Additionally, marinades can only be absorbed by the meat to a certain extent and often do not penetrate through the entire cut.

-Soaking your steak in 3 cups of buttermilk can help to tenderize.
+Soaking your steak in three cups of buttermilk can help to tenderize.
 You can do this in a large ziplock baggie for at least 30 minutes to overnight in the fridge.
-This method can be used as an alternate method of marinating by seasoning the steak before placing it in the buttermilk - then grill.
+This method can be used as an alternate method of marinating by seasoning the steak before placing it in the buttermilk, then grilling.

-Alternativelly, after your buttermilk soak marinate in your favorite flavor marinade for at least an hour.
-Be sure to rinse off the buttermilk and pat dry before the second marinade.
+Alternatively, after your buttermilk soak, marinate in your favourite flavor marinade for at least an hour.
+Be sure to rinse off the buttermilk and pat-dry before the second marinade.

 Keep in mind that dairy marinating is totally optional.
 It is still best to buy the more expensive cut to provide tenderness.
 Just try the various options and see what which you prefer.